 As soon as you remove a piece of clothing or linen from the dryer, give each item a strong snap to remove any clinging smaller items and start smoothing out wrinkles.
 Shirts and blouses should be hung on a proper hanger and the seams, collar, cuffs and button plackets should be pulled straight to smooth out the wrinkles.
 If the shirt has gotten too dry, a fine misty spray of clean water will help loosen the fibers.
 Clothes and linens that cannot be hung should also be snap-straightened and then hand pressed on a flat counter.

-Even though you want to fold or hang clothes soon after washing and drying, never cram clothes into an overcrowded closet or drawer.
+Never cram clothes into an overcrowded closet or drawer right after washing.
 While the fibers are still warm or damp, they are still prone to easy wrinkling.
 Give your clothes space for air to circulate.

 Clothing should always be returned to the closet or drawer as neatly as possible after wear.
 In most cases, shirts, pants, and skirts may be worn a few times between washes.
 After wearing, hang garments so air can circulate to help remove moisture, relax fibers and lessen wrinkles.

 You can also use one of the many wrinkle removers on the market.
-Just a quick spray of Tide Swash Smooth It Out, Downy Wrinkle Releaser or Dryel 3-in-1 Touch Up Spray and you could be out the door!
+Just a quick spray of Downy Wrinkle Releaser or Magic Wrinkle Remover and you could be out the door.
 Again, allow the garment to dry after spraying before you put it on to wear.
 If the garment is damp and you sit down, you'll have permanent wrinkles.